ryumingi/bookmarks/travel/README.md

 - Book for travel during the month of March and get 20% off + 1000 bonus KMs + free late drop off.
 Use discount code "march20"
 - When you book for travel during April, you will receive our VIP Package at no extra cost.
 This package includes 2 lounge chairs, a canopy, and an extra set of tableware.
 But that's not all!
 If you book five nights or more, get an additional night for FREE.
 - When you book for travel during May, you will receive our new Comfort Package at no extra cost.
 This package includes a portable toilet and a fridge.
 But wait, that's not all!
 You will also receive 500 bonus kms FREE.
+- When you book for travel during May, you will receive 500 bonus kms FREE and our new Comfort Package at no extra cost.
+This package includes a portable toilet and a fridge.
+You will also receive a Karma Campervans T-Shirt!

 Audi on Demand
 - AUDIPB25 for 25% off up to 30 days